What is in Prolotherapy injections?

-The Prolotherapy technique we use at Caring Medical Regenerative Medicine Clinics is called Comprehensive Prolotherapy or Hackett-Hemwall Prolotherapy.
+The Prolotherapy technique we use at Caring Medical is called Comprehensive Prolotherapy or Hackett-Hemwall-Hauser (H3) Prolotherapy.
 This type of Prolotherapy incorporates the teaching and techniques of doctors George S. Hackett, MD, and Gustav A. Hemwall, MD, two of the pioneers in the field, as well as developments made in our 3 decades of clinical experience and analysis of results.

 The primary ingredient in Prolotherapy injections used at Caring Medical is dextrose.
 How does dextrose accelerate healing?

 This technique involves using the simple and safe base solution dextrose as the primary proliferant, along with an anesthetic (such as procaine or lidocaine), that is given into and around the entire painful/injured area(s).
 Many injections are given during each treatment, versus just a few injections.
-Most treatments are provided every 4 to 6 weeks to allow time for growth of new connective tissues.
+Most treatments are provided every 4 to 6 weeks to allow time for the growth of new connective tissues.

-In this basic Prolotherapy injection solutions we also use an alkaline extract of the pitcher plant called Sarapin.
+In these basic Prolotherapy injection solutions, we also use an alkaline extract of the pitcher plant called Sarapin.
 Almost all pain issues have some kind of nerve component, which Sarapin helps to relieve.
 In our experience, Sarapin enhances the healing effects of injection treatments and has an excellent safety profile.
 It is one of the few materials found in the Physicians’ Desk Reference that has no known side effect.
 Also in the basic solution, to help ease the pain of the injection procedure, as well as provide pain relief to the area, procaine or lidocaine is added in very small quantities.
 Often, this helps to ease the pain right away after the procedure, but is used in such a small amount to not cause any adverse effect to the joint repair/wound healing cascade.

 With a comprehensive approach, we utilize many different types of Prolotherapy solutions, individualizing each treatment according to the patients’ unique needs.
 The solutions are changed depending on the individual patient and the amount of inflammatory reaction required to produce sufficient healing and new collagen growth.
 We also use cellular proliferants such as blood, PRP (platelet rich plasma), bone marrow, and stem cells.